danhalligan/rosalind.info/README.md

 * [Python Village]: initial problems to learn a few basics about the Python programming language.
-* [Bioinformatics Stronghold]: Problems to discover the algorithms underlying a variety of bioinformatics topics.
+* [Bioinformatics Stronghold]: problems to discover the algorithms underlying a variety of bioinformatics topics.
-* [Algorithmic Heights]: exercises to accompany the book [Algorithms].
-* [Bioinformatics Armory]: unlike the stronghold in the Armory we solve problems using existing tools.
+* [Bioinformatics Armory]: unlike the stronghold in the Armory we solve
 * [Bioinformatics Textbook Track]: problems associated with [Bioinformatics
   Algorithms: An Active Learning Approach].
+* [Algorithmic Heights]: exercises to accompany the book [Algorithms]. problems using existing tools.

 ## Running the solutions